TeddyCr/google-analytics-utility/README.md

 ### Get the reporting data
 Once you have your service object and your payload you can use the `getData()` method to get the reporting data.
 Note that at this point the returned data will be raw.
 You will need to use the `dataToFrame()` method of the `Management()` class to get your data into a `pd.DataFrame`.
 You can pass `bash=False` (default to `True`) to send one request per day in your date range.
 This can be useful if you query a large date range as your data may be sample if you leave the default `bash` option.
+You also have the option to slow dow your request by pasing a float to `slow_down` parameter.
 ```
 from googleAnalyticUtility.Analytics import GetGAData, Management
 ....
-data = analytics.getData(service, payload)
+data = analytics.getData(payload, batch=False, verbose=True, slow_down=0.5)
 ```

 ### Format the Data to a DataFrame